msionut28/pantryChef_frontend/README.md

 }
 ```

-For logging out, I have created this function that calls in the ```googleLogout``` function from ```Vue3 Google Login``` and it then removes the cookies and sets the state of logged in to false as well as redirecting to home page.
+For logging out, I created this function that calls the ```googleLogout``` function from ```Vue3 Google Login```, removes the cookies, sets the state of being logged in to false, and redirects to the home page.

 ```
 export async function userPassLogin(userName, password, store, cookies, router){